andersen-lab/Freyja/docs/src/wiki/freyja-measles.rst

 Please note that there are two sets of barcodes available for Measles.
 Here, we use the whole genome barcodes but you may also use the N450 region barcodes.
-It is important, however, to use the right reference genome according to the barcode.
+It is important, however, to use the right reference genome according to the barcode used.
 If you are using region N450 barcodes, please make sure to use the reference that includes N450 region only.

 3. Prepare your primer file in a bed format.
 For this tutorial, we will be using `artic-measles V1.0.0 panel <https://labs.primalscheme.com/detail/artic-measles/400/v1.0.0/?q=measles>`_